 - 24.4.1.
 Only two people per competing car will be allowed to stand on the Pit Wall for the purpose of signalling.
 During the start of a race, no personnel are allowed on the Pit Wall until all the cars are clear of the grid. - 24.4.2.
 Smoking is not permitted in the pit lane. - 24.4.3.
 No one is allowed to ride motorcycles in the pit road at any time when the circuit is operational.
 It is strictly forbidden for any vehicle to move in the wrong direction in the pit road unless directed by a marshal.
 The penalty could be disqualification from the meeting. - 24.4.4.
 Personnel are reminded to remove any tape used in the pit lane - 24.4.5.
 No children under the age of 16 are allowed in the Pit Lane or Garages.

 24.5.
 Live Snatch

-The Clerk of the Course will have the option to carry out "live snatches" available at Turn 1 Clervaux and will be covered by yellow and white flags, all other recoveries will be done under Safety Car conditions.
+The Clerk of the Course will have the option to carry out "live snatches" under lights and local Yellow Flags for all sessions.